backstage/backstage/docs/getting-started/configure-app-with-plugins.md

 On mobile devices the `Sidebar` is displayed at the bottom of the screen.
 For customizing the experience you can group `SidebarItems` in a `SidebarGroup` (Example 1) or create a `SidebarGroup` with a link (Example 2).
-All `SidebarGroups` are displayed in the bottom navigation with an icon.
+All `SidebarGroup`s are displayed in the bottom navigation with an icon.

 ```ts
 // Example 1